 They make the most of your dollar.

-In 2018, digital ad spending in the US reached $83 Billion nationwide.
+In 2018, digital ad spending in the US reached $83 billion nationwide.
 That’s a lot of market competition and a lot of money being spent on digital ad placements every day.
 And that’s just one of the many media outlets!
 With such competitive investments and so much noise, having the best media strategy is a necessity.

 If your brand is running a campaign that does not resonate with your audience, is placed on the wrong networks, or isn’t targeted properly, your bottom line will take the hit.
 Reach may fall, conversions will cost more, or you may even be talking to the wrong people altogether.
 The best form of optimization comes from active conversations and strategy refinement between partners.
-Simply passing off ads to a vendor for placement cuts that collaborative element entirely out of process, leaving a potential plethora of possibilities on the table.
+Simply passing off ads to a vendor for placement cuts that collaborative element entirely out of the process, leaving a potential plethora of possibilities on the table.

 A great agency partner is going to be one that treats your goals as their own and isn’t afraid to speak their mind in the interest of success.
 A vendor who simply agrees with everything you say as the baseline of the relationship is not doing you any favors in pushing for the best possible approach at all times.
 Differing views are a great part of that dynamic, causing you to look at your marketing from many different angles to achieve the best possible outcomes.